Some links in this post may be affiliate links

 Nutrients deficiency: Feed every 3-4 weeks in spring and summer with a balanced water-soluble fertilizer.

-Some of the causes of brown leaves on Philodendron elegans are underwatering, direct sunlight, and salts buildup.
+Some of the causes of brown leaves on Finger-leaf Philodendron are underwatering, direct sunlight or salts buildup.

 Underwatering: Water when the top 2-3 inches of soil dry and do not leave the soil to dry out completely.